MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/high-availability.md

 Additionally, you can configure a token lifetime of more than the default 1 hour, as described in [Configurable token lifetimes in the Microsoft identity platform (preview)](/azure/active-directory/develop/active-directory-configurable-token-lifetimes).

 Whenever you make **requests for the same token**, i.e. whenever MSAL is able to serve a token from its cache, then MSAL will automatically check the `refresh_in` value.
-If it has elapsed, MSAL will issue a token request to Azure AD in the background, but will return the existing, valid token to the application.
-In the unlikely event that the background refresh fails (e.g. Azure AD outage), the app is not affected.
+If it has elapsed, MSAL will issue a token request to Microsoft Entra ID in the background, but will return the existing, valid token to the application.
+In the unlikely event that the background refresh fails (e.g. Microsoft Entra outage), the app is not affected.

 ## Certificate Rotation